-This report describes how to take advantage of pre-equalization analysis both in the time and frequency domains.
-Other topics covered here include scalable data collection approaches; distortion compensation capabilities of DOCSIS pre-equalization; pre-equalization calibration techniques, which included the details of a short reference plant; severity assessment for static, trending and intermittent distortion environments; definitions of key equalization metrics; and extrapolation of coefficients for neighboring channels.
+This document describes how to take advantage of pre-equalization analysis both in the time and frequency domains.
+Other topics covered here include scalable data collection approaches; distortion compensation capabilities of DOCSIS pre-equalization; pre-equalization calibration techniques, which included the details of a short reference plant; severity assessment for static, trending and intermittent distortion environments; definitions of key equalization metrics; extrapolation of coefficients for neighboring channels; and use of FBC for troubleshooting plant problems.